Leafwing-Studios/leafwing-input-manager/README.md

   - Please file an issue if you would like something more exotic!
 - No built-in support for non-button input types (e.g. gestures or analog sticks).
   - All methods on `ActionState` are `pub`: it's designed to be hooked into and extended.
-- Gamepads must be associated with each player by the end game: read from the `Gamepads` resource and use `InputMap::set_gamepad`.
+- Gamepads must be associated with each player by the app using this plugin: read from the `Gamepads` resource and use `InputMap::set_gamepad`.

 ## Instructions